shaug/m4bber/README.md

 # m4bber

-This container is an extension of the [m4b-tool] for converting folders of audiofiles into m4b audiobooks ready for tagging.
+The m4bber (pronounced 'mabber') container is an extension of the [m4b-tool] for converting folders of audiofiles into m4b audiobooks ready for tagging.

 This repo is a fork of [auto-m4b] (which is in turn a fork of [docker-m4b-tool]), with the goal of limiting the tool to *just* conversion